Music Licensing: Sync Licensing Guide For Success!

 Additionally, depending on the country you are in, a cover version will need the correct licencing in order to be released, so companies like Easy Song offer inexpensive and simple services to clear your cover song for use.

-Now we’ve got that down, let’s talk about copyright in context of sync.
-Your rights are what generate revenue for you in the world of Sync.
+Now we’ve got that down, let’s talk about copyright in the context of sync.
+Your rights are what generate revenue for you in the world of Music Sync Licensing.
 Each time one of your songs is about to be placed, the licenser (music supervisor or client) needs your permission to ‘clear’ or authorise the use of the track.
 This includes both the recording (master), and the song (publishing).

 If you have collaborated on a track with another writer, and you each own 50%, the music supervisor has to clear the publishing rights for both you and your co-writer, and whoever owns the master rights.
 It’s because of this that, today in sync, all the rights (both sides master & publishing) are commonly controlled by one entity.
 This could be an individual, a label or publisher, or a sync agent.
 This is referred to as one-stop ( the Supervisor only has to make one stop when clearing tracks.
 The more people that are involved with this process, the trickier it tends to be…